LMIRT raises S$281m in rights issue

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-LMIRT secured a deal to purchase strata title units in the West Jakarta mall for 3.5 trillion rupiah (S$336.5 million) just last month, after an extraordinary general meeting (EGM) where 78.6 per cent of unitholders approved the deal.
+LMIRT secured a deal to purchase strata title units in the West Jakarta mall for 3.5 trillion rupiah (S$332.2 million) just last month, after an an extraordinary general meeting (EGM) where 78.6 per cent of unitholders approved the deal.

 The units will be listed and quoted on the mainboard from 9am on Jan 22.